Sh0gunBR/Bushido-v2.1/README.md

 # Bushido
 This is my automation bash script...
-I,m newbie in scripting, so i autorize you to modify this script ;)
+I,m newbie, and this script will be open-source.

 # Requires: